Trainline Executes Share Buyback Program - TipRanks.com

 More about Trainline

-Trainline is the leading independent rail and coach travel platform, offering a comprehensive service for booking and managing rail and coach journeys.
-It provides access to millions of routes, fares, and journey times from carriers across Europe through its website and mobile app.
+Trainline is the leading independent rail and coach travel platform, offering a comprehensive service for booking and managing rail and coach journeys across Europe.
+It provides a one-stop shop for millions of routes, fares, and journey times via its website and mobile app.

 Average Trading Volume: 1,192,432